Life's a Trip: Critical reception

+In Review Onlines Joe Biglin wrote appreciatively that "The rapper revels in the smear of sonic ugliness he creates, with his inexhaustible, constantly morphing vocalizations."
+Will Kumar of FHHS Today labelled the album an "interesting work that showed multiple sides of himself [Redd]" and that "featured his signature chill, laid back vibe, in addition to a heavier punk-rap feel in a few of the songs as well."
+Kumar concluded that "Overall, Trippie’s album was very successful and very entertaining to listen to".
+Similarly, James d'Apice of The Music judged that the project was "well worth your time", adding: "What Redd has managed to achieve in an incredibly short time (he turned 19 this year) is to take his place in the evolution of the form, challenging what we once thought music was all about.
+Bravo."
+Kyle Atkinson, writing for K-UTE complimented the album's beats, vocals and diversity of the project, judging: "This album deserves the attention of hip hop fans everywhere.
+It may not be for everyone, but it is absolutely a quality album that I think will age well."

-In a mixed review, Alphonse Pierre of Pitchfork noted monotony in the production and a lack of identity: "Life's a Trip is stuffed with forced production choices that impair Trippie's over-the-top voice from hitting all of its quirks.
+However, in a mixed review, Alphonse Pierre of Pitchfork opined that there was monotony in the production and a lack of identity: "Life's a Trip is stuffed with forced production choices that impair Trippie's over-the-top voice from hitting all of its quirks.
 It's clear Trippie needs more time to develop his sound and iron out a direction that doesn't feel like a detour.
 A great Trippie Redd album is possible, but first he needs to destroy all of the guitars in his vicinity, block Diplo's cell, and use his voice and Soundcloud rooted style that got him here in the first place."
-Online hip hop publication HotNewHipHop wrote that Trippie Redd "proves his versatility, but often strays away from his strengths", straying away from a "promising formula" established on his previous releases.
+Likewise, Lyons of HotNewHipHop wrote that Trippie Redd "proves his versatility, but often strays away from his strengths", straying away from a "promising formula" established on his previous releases.